The Clery Act

-A campus security authority is required to disclose crimes that have been reported to them to CSUPD within a reasonable amount of time.
+A campus security authority is required to disclose crimes that have been reported to them to the Clery Compliance Program within a reasonable amount of time.
 Additionally, they must submit a yearly report attesting that either they reported all crimes that were reported to them, or that no crimes were reported to them during the prior calendar year.

-Please remember that a CSA Crime Report Form may be the basis for determining if there is a serious or continuing threat to the safety of the campus community that would require an alert (i.e., a timely warning or emergency notification).
-For this reason, please do not delay in submitting the form!
+Please remember that a campus security authority crime report form may be the basis for determining if there is a serious or ongoing threat to the safety of the campus community that would require an alert (i.e., a timely warning or emergency notification).
+For this reason, please do not delay in submitting the form.

-CSAs have an important role in ensuring that Colorado State University complies with the law.
-If you are unsure of whether an incident is a Clery Act crime, or even if it’s criminal in nature, you should report the incident right away and the Director of Clery Compliance Programs and a committee of professionals will make that determination.
-If you want to talk through something, please contact the Director of Clery Compliance Programs any time.
+Campus security authorities have an important role in ensuring that Colorado State University complies with the law.
+If you are unsure of whether an incident is a Clery Act crime, or even if it’s criminal in nature, you should report the incident right away and the Clery Compliance Program Director and a committee of professionals will make that determination.
+If you want to talk through something, please contact the Clery Compliance Program Director any time.